polyaxon/polyaxon/docs/concepts/architecture.md

 ### Project

-A `Project` in Polyaxon is very similar to a project in github, it aims at organizing your efforts to solve a specific problem.
+A `Project` in Polyaxon is very similar to a project in GitHub, it aims at organizing your efforts to solve a specific problem.
 A project consist of a name and a description, the code to execute, the data, and a polyaxonfile.yml.